Here are eight tips to help you take gorgeous cake photography.

 Composing minimal shots seems easy.
 Because there are so few items in the image, they have to be styled and perfectly placed to work.

 Same goes with placing a pair of botanical scissors in your shot.
-You can see a lot of these kind of shots on Pinterest.
+You can see a lot of these kinds of shots on Pinterest.
 If you wouldn’t cut anything in your shot with it, then don’t put it in there.

 Here are some more guidelines about selecting your props:

 - Stay away from very bright colours and bold patterns.
-They will distract from the cake.
+They will distract attention from the cakes.
 Sometimes colourful pieces add a point of interest.
 They need to work with the overall composition and feel of the photo.
 Sometimes I will layer a more colourful or patterned plate under a white or black one.

 - Use small props.
-Even regular sized dinner plates will look huge to the camera and dominate the image.
+Even regular-sized dinner plates will look huge to the camera and dominate the image.
 Scale and size is a very important aspect of composition.
-I usually use salad plates and smaller cake stands in my cake photography
+I usually use salad plates, and smaller cake stands in my cake photography

 - Watch for glare.
 Shiny utensils and dishes will reflect the light in a way that can be very distracting.
 This is one reason why I love the patina of vintage cutlery.